jprjr/multistreamer/README.md

 In the screenshot, I'm streaming to Twitch and to Facebook, and I'm leaving some comments on the live video on Facebook.

+Not all networks implement this functionality yet - please see the Wiki for details.

+Additionally, I'm planning on enabling posting chats/comments from the IRC room.
+My idea right now: if a user addresses a bot, their message gets relayed to the streaming service. ie, in the below screenshot, I could write:

+* `facebook-john-regan: Hey this is coming from IRC` or
+* `@facebook-john-regan Hey this is coming from IRC` or
+* `facebook-john-regan Hey this is coming from IRC`

+and the message would be posted to the video/chatroom/whatever.

+I'm also thinking of making the `root` user capable of posting messages to all services at the same time, so addressing it will cross-post a message.

 ![screenshot](misc/irc-screenshot.png)

 ## Reference